Ensuring Alignment and Accountability: The Crucial Role of Enterprise Architecture Governance Checklists

 • If yes, we should accept their interpretation as compliance and any issues addressed through a change to the architecture

-• If not, proceed with non-compliance.
+• If not, proceed with non-compliance assessment and prepare a get-well recommendation.

 2. Do subject matter experts agree with the facts and interpretation of the facts in the impact assessment: Yes/No?